by Texas Homesteader ~

 Yep, it takes walking down that road of life before you can learn those life lessons.
 And they all stack up as the years go by, making you richer & richer in your accumulated wisdom.

 Oh sure, my 20’s were filled with that physical youth.
 You know, a tiny waistline and shiny auburn hair.
 And no wrinkles!
 Plus exciting life-steps & lots of stamina to get things done.
 Many of those attributes have faded somewhat for me as the years have gone by.
-But they’ve been replaced by things just as awesome.
+But they’ve been replaced by other things just as awesome.

 Life in My 20’s